Home » pallet projects » Portable Folding DIY Pallet Bar – great for weddings, tailgating and more!

 Let’s see how it all came together . . .

-You will need 2 pallets for this DIY pallet bar
+You will need two pallets for this DIY pallet bar.

-The pallets were so gross, I immediately cleaned them off with the hose.
-I was trying to match up the pallets to see if they were similar because I had a special plan.
-Rarely do I know what I’m going to do going in.
-There were some changes that took place, but for the most part, this portable pallet bar ended up just as I saw it in my head.
+The pallets were so gross that I immediately cleaned them with the hose.
+I was trying to match up the pallets to see if they were similar because I had a unique plan.
+I rarely know what I’m going to do going in.
+Some changes took place, but for the most part, this portable pallet bar ended up just as I saw it in my head.

 The plan was to cut one of the pallets in half.
-By using a spare 1x board, I was able to only clamp the wood (guide) in place one time.
-I put it dead center, and slid the circular saw on the right side, then came back the other way. turn over repeat.
+Using a spare 1x board, I could only clamp the wood (guide) in place once.
+I put it dead center, slid the circular saw on the right side, and returned the other way.
+Then, turn over and repeat.

 Cut Pallet in Half

-When using a circular saw, you need to set the blade depth to prevent kick back. (don’t ask me how I know—it’s a lesson I learned years ago in my 20’s)
+You must set the blade depth when using a circular saw to prevent kickback. (don’t ask me how I know—it’s a lesson I learned years ago in my 20’s)

 After examining all of the boards for nails and or screws, I used the guide to keep the circular saw on track.
-Then, proceeded cutting the pallet boards.
+Then, I proceeded to cut the pallet boards.
 Note the clamps must be on the opposite side of the cutting area.

-You can see that I have cut half of the pallet, and am in the process of changing the clamps so I can come back from the other direction.
-If I were to change the clamps and go in the same direction, the distance between the board and the blade would be much greater, therefore making the halves of the pallet unequal.
+You can see that I have cut half of the pallet and am changing the clamps so I can come back from the other direction.
+If I changed the clamps and went in the same direction, the distance between the board and the blade would be much more significant, making the pallet’s halves unequal.

-As I was coming toward the end, the board and all the scraps fell through.
-Time to flip it over and do the same on the other side. (not shown)
+The board and all the scraps fell through as I approached the end.
+It’s time to flip it over and do the same on the other side. (not shown)

-You can see how it’s going to come together as I’m doing a dry fit.
+You can see how it will come together as I do a dry fit.

-I searched and searched online for a similar bar that folds up and I was unable to find anything.
-Most pallet bars have this shape, and many are made with pallet boards, but I chose to make mine with 1 whole pallet and 1 pallet cut in half (well, a little smaller than half)
+I searched online for a similar bar that folds up, and I could not find anything.
+Most pallet bars have this shape, and many are made with pallet boards, but I chose to make mine with one whole pallet and one pallet cut in half (well, a little smaller than half)

-I did the left side first and struggled with it, so I’ll show you the right way to add these hinges.
+First, I did the left side and struggled with it, so I’ll show you how to add these hinges.
 Put all three hinges on the full pallet – folding each hinge back as you attach them.
 I used a quick clamp to help hold the hinge in place.
-I drilled pilot holes just to be sure the pallet boards didn’t split.
-Having two drills going at the same time is very helpful for this stage.
+I drilled pilot holes to ensure the pallet boards didn’t split.
+Having two drills going simultaneously is very helpful for this stage.

 Pallet Bar Folds!

-voila!
+Voila!
 Oh my gosh!
 It’s just as I had imagined.
 Look how perfectly it will fold up!
-Full disclosure: It is very heavy for one old gal to carry by herself.
+Full disclosure: It is cumbersome for one old gal to carry alone.

 This is the third pallet shown at the top of this post.
-Clearly I had used this pallet for painting in the past.
+You can see that I had used this pallet for painting.
 I used my Duckbill Deck Wrecker to dismantle the pallet quickly and easily.
 I then de-nailed all the pallet boards.
 The plan was to use the boards to make the bar top.

 See more Pallet Projects and tips for dismantling pallets by clicking here.

-While I’m talking about the Duckbill Deck Wrecker that easily takes pallets apart, I want to make sure you know the best way to do so without splitting your boards.
-When you position your deck wrecker up against the brace board (on the left) the likelihood of your pallet board splitting is much less than if you center your duckbill deck wrecker over the brace board (on the right)
+While discussing the Duckbill Deck Wrecker that quickly takes pallets apart, I want to ensure you know the best way to do so without splitting your boards.
+When you position your deck wrecker up against the brace board (on the left), the likelihood of your pallet board splitting is much less than if you center your duckbill deck wrecker over the brace board (on the right)

 Yeah, that was a wasted hour.
-I’m not liking how the portable bar top is looking.
-But, in this image you get a sneak peek at the adjustable shelving that will be included with this folding pallet bar.
+I don’t like how the portable bar top looks.
+But this image gives you a sneak peek at the adjustable shelving included with this folding pallet bar.

 Pallet Bar Top